xoriors/experimental/weather-voodoo/PROMO.md

 ---

-## Prompts for Gemini (image + video)

-If you want a higher-fidelity hero image or a short demo video to attach to posts, here are prompts you can hand to Gemini (or any text-to-image / text-to-video model).

-### Image prompt (single hero)

-> A hero image, 16:9 aspect ratio, for a web app called **Weather Voodoo**.
-> Theme: dark navy (#0b1220) background with a subtle map-grid texture in
-> faint cyan.
-On the left, a stylised animated weather glyph (sun emerging
-> from a cloud with a few rain drops) in soft pastel colours.
-To the right,
-> a tilted glassy "card" floating in space showing a small mock forecast
-> table: 5 horizontal rows colour-coded from green (good) → yellow → orange
-> → red, each row showing a time range, temperature, wind, rain, wave
-> height in a clean monospace font.
-One row is highlighted with a glowing
-> cyan border and a small ★ icon labelled "best window 10:00 → 12:00,
-> score 88".
-Overlaid title in bold white sans-serif: **"Weather Voodoo"**;
-> subtitle below in a softer grey: **"The best hours of the next 3 days
-> for any outdoor or marine trip."** Bottom-right corner watermark:
-> "weather-voodoo.vercel.app".
-Modern, minimal, slightly futuristic, no
-> photographic clutter, no stock photo people.

-### Video prompt (5–8 seconds)

-> A 5–8 second loop, 16:9, dark navy theme matching the hero image.
-Open
-> on a stylised world map made of faint cyan grid lines; a glowing pin
-> drops on a coastal location with a soft splash of light.
-Cut to a
-> floating glassy card showing a 3-day hourly forecast table; the rows
-> animate in from bottom one by one, each tinting from green → yellow →
-> orange → red based on conditions.
-A cyan rectangle slides across the
-> table and snaps onto the highest-scoring 2-hour window, with a small ★
-> burst and the label "best window: 10:00 → 12:00 · 88/100" fading in.
-> Hold the highlighted window for a beat, then a final title card:
-> **"Weather Voodoo — best hours, next 3 days"** with
-> "weather-voodoo.vercel.app" in a softer grey beneath.
-Smooth, calm,
-> data-app aesthetic — no people, no music suggestions, no logos other
-> than the title.

-Tip: if Gemini hesitates on "Weather Voodoo" as a brand name, append:
-*"This is the name of a personal hobby project; render it as plain typography, not as a real-world logo."*

----

 *Regenerate the OG card after any visual change with:*
 `node /tmp/pw-debug/rasterize-og.mjs` *(if the helper is around) or commit a fresh `static/og.png` by hand.*